Apply Now: Creative Climate Leadership USA

 Applications are now open for the Creative Climate Leadership Training and Transformation Program (CCL) to be held March 8-14, 2020 at Biosphere 2 in Arizona – the first time CCL has been held in the US.

-The application deadline is midnight, Thursday, January 9, 2020 Eastern Standard Time.
+The application deadline has been extended to midnight, Sunday, January 26, 2020 Eastern Standard Time.

-CCL is presented in the US thanks to a collaboration of EcoArts Connections, the University of Arizona-Tucson, and the Colorado European Union Center of Excellence (CEUCE) based at the University of Colorado-Boulder.
+CCL was developed by the internationally recognized, London-based organization, Julie’s Bicycle and is presented in the US thanks to a collaboration of EcoArts Connections, the University of Arizona, and the Colorado European Union Center of Excellence (CEUCE) based at the University of Colorado-Boulder.

 CCL USA is designed for performing, visual, media, and other artists; cultural workers including producers, presenters, curators, administrators, funders, policy makers, and others; and those change makers working outside of the arts interested in using creative methodologies and collaboration to address climate and environmental challenges.